Is the Cobberdog right for you?

-The breed purpose of the Cobberdog is to have the qualities that make a great therapy dog.
-Those qualities include a dog that is friendly, patient and enjoys engaging with people.
-Our dogs here at Berkshire Hills have also been selectively bred to have a soft nature and are sensitive to people’s emotions.
+The breed purpose of the American Cobberdog is to have the qualities that make a great therapy dog.
+Those qualities include a dog that is friendly, patient, and enjoys engaging with people.
+Our dogs here at Berkshire Hills have also been selectively bred to be soft and sensitive to people’s emotions.
 But those qualities need to be carefully shaped.
 Wrong understanding or a heavy hand can create a dog with behavior issues.

 Are you prepared for:

 1. Training your puppy with positive methods only?
-That means no choke, prong or shock collars?
-You can train your dog to have good manners through building a respectful relationship.
-Often people resort to punishment methods because they don’t know what else to do or not willing to take the time to learn.
-Find a good trainer who uses positive and relationship based training.
+That means no choke, prong, or shock collars?
+You can train your dog to have good manners by building a respectful relationship.
+Often, people resort to punishment methods because they don’t know what else to do or are not willing to take the time to learn.
+Find a good trainer who uses positive and relationship-based training.

-2. Having realistic expectations of your puppy’s first two years?
+2. Do you have realistic expectations for your puppy’s first two years?
 People often meet an adult Berkshire Hills dog and expect the same calm and connected temperament in their puppy.
-I have had several people call me worried that their puppy doesn’t have a therapy dog temperament, they say the pup has too much energy, they pull on the leash, they are chewing things, etc. Those calls usually come when the dog hits adolescence!
+I have had several people call me worried that their puppy doesn’t have a therapy dog temperament.
+They say the pup has too much energy, they pull on the leash, they are chewing things, etc. Those calls usually come when the dog hits adolescence!

-It’s important to know that a puppy goes through many stages the first year or two.
-They nip, jump, poop in the house, have endless energy, go through fear stages, act like clowns and get into stuff and chew things, to name a few typical puppy behaviors.
-How you respond and work with those behaviors makes the difference in how your dog matures into an adult.
+It’s important to know that a puppy goes through many stages in the first year or two.
+They nip, jump, poop in the house, have endless energy, go through fear stages, act like clowns, and get into stuff and chew things, to name a few typical puppy behaviors.
+How you respond and work with those behaviors determines how your dog matures into an adult.

-Building a respectful relationship is the key to creating the adult dog that connects with you and makes a good therapy dog.
+Building a respectful relationship is the key to creating an adult dog that connects with you and makes a good therapy dog.

-1. Cobberdogs need to be groomed every 8-10 weeks depending on the style you like.
-In between grooming appointments you will need to keep their hair around their eyes trimmed, nails clipped and ears cleaned.
+1. American Cobberdogs need to be groomed every 8-10 weeks, depending on the style you like.
+Between grooming appointments, you will need to keep their hair around their eyes trimmed, nails clipped, and ears cleaned.

 Breed Information